-Pegasus Airlines has a process to monitor and ensure that relevant contractors and internal and external service providers are aware of and in compliance with the Pegasus Airlines ACSP, its associated SSPs and applicable regulatory requirements of the TR-DGCA.
+Pegasus Airlines has a process to monitor and ensure that relevant contractors and internal and external service providers are aware of and in compliance with the Pegasus Airlines ACSP and applicable regulatory requirements of the TR-DGCA.
 For the monitoring process auditing is used for internal and external service providers as specified in this paragraph.